-There are three common incision patterns that are used in breast lifting procedure.
+There are three common incision patterns that are used in breast lifting procedures.
 Which of these incisions is used for you depends on the extent of the correction needed for you and also the kind of procedure you want to combine with your breast lift surgery.

 The traditional method requires three incisions: Around the areola, vertically down from the breast crease and horizontally along the breast crease.
 This pattern is used when there is a significant degree of sagging in the breasts and if the procedure is combined with breast reduction.

 A vertical incision is used when there is a moderate degree of sagging of the breast but you are comfortable with the size and fullness of your breast and do not wish to have breast implants or breast reduction.
 The incisions, in this case, will be around the areola and vertically down from the areola to the breast crease.

 If your breasts have a mild degree of sagging and you want to increase the size and fullness of your breast with a breast implant the incision can be placed only around the areola.

 In all three methods, the nipple and areola which are still attached to their original blood and nerve supply are shifted to a higher position and the underlying tissue is lifted to produce a more youthful contour.
 Some extra skin is removed and if the areola is relatively large and stretched it will be adjusted to a more balanced size.

 Next, the incisions are closed and are sutured deep into the underlying tissues to support the new shape of the breasts.